Gym members wear face masks

 • politics

-The Albanese government has outlined a range of legislative measures to try and stop businesses ripping people off.
+The federal government has a slew of underhanded tactics in its sights as it seeks to stop businesses ripping people off.

-These include ‘drip pricing’ tactics that add hidden fees as well as ‘dynamic pricing’, which impacts a product’s cost during a transaction.
+These include ‘drip pricing’, which adds hidden fees, as well as ‘dynamic pricing’, which impacts a product’s cost during a transaction.

 Deceptive and manipulative practices – such as claiming customers had limited time to buy a product – would also be outlawed.

-Businesses who made it difficult for customers to contact them about problems with products and services would also be scrutinised.
+Businesses making it difficult for customers to contact them about problems, and online retailers which forced customers to set up accounts and provide unnecessary information during transactions, will also be scrutinised.

-Prime Minister Anthony Albanese said it was time to end “dodgy” business practices.
+Prime Minister Anthony Albanese says it’s time to end “dodgy” business practices.

 Treasurer Jim Chalmers said it was time to change the rules.